“The flower longs with its petals

 Alexander Vvedensky, The Gray Notebook (1932)

-The Orchidaceae (commonly known as the Orchid) form the world’s most diverse family of flowering plant, endemic to almost every geographical terrain found on Earth – from tropical rainforest to arid desert, from marshy boglands to Antarctic tundra.
-Driven by a formal investigation into the extreme genetic mutability of orchid DNA, the composition inquires what this extraordinary responsiveness to environmental conditions can teach us about survival in a rapidly changing world with its web of ever-increasing ecological complexity.
+The Orchidaceae (commonly known as orchids) form the world’s most diverse family of flowering plant, endemic to almost every geographical terrain found on Earth – from tropical rainforest to arid desert, from marshy boglands to Antarctic tundra.
+Driven by a formal investigation into the extreme genetic mutability of orchid DNA, Orchidées inquires what this extraordinary responsiveness to environmental conditions can teach us about our own survival in a rapidly changing world with its ever-increasingly complex web of ecological crisis.